Kronifer/subwaybuilder-patcher/readme.md

 ## Running Scripts
 There are many scripts.
 Great scripts.
 Wonderful scripts.
 You don't need to run them all, but you certainly can.

+### AHHHHHH I DONT KNOW WHAT IM DOING JUST GIVE ME EVERYTHING PLEASE
+> `npm run all`

+Will run every script (downloading data, tiles, parsing them, and patching the game.)
+Make sure you are running it in the patcher directory, not the scripts!

 ### Download Tiles (REQUIRES PMTILES CLI EXECUTABLE TO BE IN "map_tiles" DIRECTORY)
 > `node ./scripts/download_tiles.js`